-Here, we demonstrated with the Stonecats from the LaPlatte River the use of a growth model with tag-recapture data collected across much of the growing season.
+Here, with Stonecat from the LaPlatte River, we demonstrated the use of a growth model with mark-recapture data collected across much of the growing season.
 While this model has been used in other studies (e.g., Francis 1988b; Wilde and Sawynok 2005; Afeworki et al. 2014), it is used rarely and those studies have been primarily with marine species that were largely of commercial or recreational interest.
 We showed that the model can be used to derive useful estimates of growth rates and growth model parameters for an imperiled species for which individuals cannot be legally or ethically sacrificed to remove calcified structures for estimating age.
 This approach may be useful to others studying imperiled species under similarly constraining conditions.

 <A>Acknowledgments